fletchjp/MERG-Arduino-Software/README.md

  I am testing a modified version of CBUSconfig for Duncan Greenwood.
 That is going well.
 I am starting to add the long message code to CANCMDDC.
 I have copied CANTEXTL into the master branch.

+ I am doing more testing on the long message code.

  ### due_cbus

  This branch is for codes for the Arduino DUE to run CBUS.